-Rufus is a small utility that helps format and create bootable USB flash drives, such as USB keys/pendrives, memory sticks, etc.
+Rufus is an utility that helps format and create bootable USB flash drives, such as USB keys/pendrives, memory sticks, etc.

 It can be especially useful for cases where:

 Despite its small size, Rufus provides everything you need!

 Oh, and Rufus is fast.
 For instance it's about twice as fast as UNetbootin, Universal USB Installer or Windows 7 USB download tool, on the creation of a Windows 7 USB installation drive from an ISO.
 It is also marginally faster on the creation of Linux bootable USB from ISOs.
 (1)